Sample-Offline/music_education/dsp.md

 The too-drunk-guy-at-the-party.
 "Bro, simmer, you're too much right now."

+## Glue Compressor

+"Now kiss..." but for like, multiple track channels.

 ## Limiter

 The bouncer.
 The compressor didn't catch you, so now I'm gonna MAKE you settle down.